PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

-**Note:** Whenever a [form load interface](Loading-from/to-a-Load-Table ) is used to update a form, that interface must fill in all mandatory columns.
+**Note:** Whenever a [form load interface](Loading-from-Load-Table ) is used to update a form, that interface must fill in all mandatory columns.
 If it does not, the **INTERFACE** program will fail.